Dom Dwyer: Atlanta United

 In 2022, Dwyer went on trial with MLS club Atlanta United.
 In February, it was announced that he would sign a two-year deal with the club.

 On February 27, just about a week after inking his deal with Atlanta, Dwyer was subbed on for Luiz Araújo due to a hamstring injury in the 22nd minute, and scored his first MLS goal in 2 seasons against Sporting Kansas City, as he contributed to Atlanta's 3–1 win in the season opener.
 Dwyer was waived by Atlanta on January 6, 2023.

 Oakland Roots

 After being without a club for the 2023 season, Dwyer signed for USL Championship club Oakland Roots in April 2024.

 Mansfield Town

 On March 8, 2025, Dwyer returned to England, joining League One side Mansfield Town on a short-term deal until the end of the season.
 He was offered a new contract in May 2025.
+Dwyer was released by Mansfield at the end of the 2025-26 season.